Hong Kong’s housing market conditions continue to deteriorate

 Hong Kong’s house price annual change

+Despite this, residential construction activity remains weak.
 Completions plummeted by 34.6% y-o-y to 13,852 in 2023, following strong growth of 47.1% in 2022, according to figures released by RVD.
-However, residential construction activity seems to be improving this year.
-In the first two months of 2024, there were already 3,594 dwellings completed in Hong Kong – on track to surpass the completions recorded in the full year of 2022.
+Then in the first nine months of 2024, there were 10,921 dwelling units completed in Hong Kong.
+About 56% of which are properties with an area of 40 sq. m. and below.

 Hong Kong continues to suffer a chronic housing shortage – a problem that has dragged on for over two decades.